 –5 million Americans have misused prescription stimulants at least once

 –0.4 million Americans have been diagnosed with a prescription stimulant use disorder

 The most common prescription stimulants are Adderall (amphetamine and dextroamphetamine) and Ritalin/Concerta (methylphenidate).
 While both drugs are classified as central nervous system stimulants that increase the concentration of dopamine and norepinephrine in the brain, methylphenidate tends to have a milder effect than that of amphetamines.

 There are two major forms of Adderall: immediate-release and extended-release.
 Tablets can be ingested orally with doses ranging from 5mg to 30mg.

 Ritalin is available as tablets of 5mg, 10mg, and 20 mg for oral administration in either instant release or sustained release format.

 Concerta extended-release tablets have four strengths: 18mg, 27mg, 36mg, or 54mg.
 Each is designed to have a 12-hour duration of effect.

-Students & Stimulants: The Dangers of Amphetamines on College Campuses
+Students & Stimulants: The Dangers of Amphetamine Overdose on College Campuses

 Research shows that stimulant prescription drug use has increased on college campuses over the past 15 years.
 This is largely attributed to the fact that students are pressured to meet unrealistic standards of performance, as highlighted in Netflix’s recent documentary on Adderall abuse, Take Your Pills.